mrok-creator/react-native-app/README.md

 #### Or you can download "Expo Go" and follow the link in your phone to open app in "expo go" from expo-market:
-[Open by using phone with installed Expo Go]:exp://exp.host/@mrok-creator/places
+*[Places app]:exp://exp.host/@mrok-creator/places -  Open by using phone with installed Expo Go